goinhn/throwcode/readme.md

-# leetcode let's go
+# throwcode

-leetcode 各种语言版本的题解，目前以`Java`为主
+throw your code